Compact City for German cities: What we can learn from Japan and China in the field of urbanization – Image: Xpert.Digital

 🌆🤖 Similarities and differences

 While both concepts aim to improve urban spaces, they differ significantly in their approaches.
-The “Compact City” focuses more on the physical and structural design of urban areas to promote sustainability and quality of life.
-Meanwhile, the “Smart City” relies heavily on technological innovations to improve the efficiency and effectiveness of city services.
+The "Compact City" focuses more on the physical and structural design of urban areas to promote sustainability and quality of life.
+Meanwhile, the "Smart City" relies heavily on technological innovations to improve the efficiency and effectiveness of urban services.

 📣 Similar topics